personium/website/src/user_guide/001_Personium_Architecture.md

 ### Cell

 * Cell is a data store for each data subject.
 For personal use, it will be PDS (Personal Data Store).
-* In Personium, the concept of data subject is extended to not only people but also organizations and things, so it can be used as a data store for organizations and things.
+* In Personium, the concept of data subject is extended to not only people but also organizations and objects, so it can be used as a data store for a NGO or a car.
 * Each Cells are independent as if they are different tenant in multi-tenancy model.
 * A Cell provides following feature
     * Authentication and authorization